zouxinghao/SpringBoot-blog/README.md

 __1. add UUID for user (update on 08/29/2018: also for attach)__

 ## 08/28/2018
-__1. __

 ## 08/29/2018
 __1. add WebMvcConfig.java, which is a extend class of WebMvcConfigurerAdapter, and will allow you to add customize function.
 And the addResourceHandlers function can help load static resource.__

-__2. (pending) Try to add backup function, find that it is too complicated, so I will skip it for now.__
+__2. (pending) Try to add backup function, find that it is too complicated, so I will skip it for now. (update: finish this function in 09/11/2018)__

 __3. update site function__

 ## 9/6/2018
 __1. Transfer from Jenkins to Travis CI due to the limit of RAM.
-Integrate the test code
+Integrate the test code__

+## 9/14/2018
+__1. add self-deployment with support of Travis CI__